New: pagination on person search, fuzzy matching, and more. See what's changed →

 Replace YOUR_API_KEY_HERE with your actual Whitepages API key.

+Cursor supports remote HTTP servers with custom headers directly.
 Add this to your Cursor MCP settings file:

 macOS/Linux: ~/.cursor/mcp.json